boucadair/CATS-framework/draft-ldbc-cats-framework.md

 ### Overlay CATS-Routers {#sec-ocr}

-{{fig-cats-fw}} shows two edge nodes ("CATS-Router 1" and "CATS-Router 3") that provide access to service instances.
-These nodes behave as Egress CATS-Routers.

-> Note: "Egress" is used here in reference to the direction of the service request placement.
-The directionality is called to explicitly identify the exit node of the CATS infrastructure.

 The Egress CATS-Routers are the endpoints that behave as an overlay egress for service requests that are forwatded over a CATS infrastructure.
 An edge location that hosts service instances may be connected to one or more Egress CATS routers (that is, multi-homing is of course a design option).
 If a C-PS has selected a specific service instance and the C-TC has marked the traffic with the CB-ID, the Egress CATS-Router then forwards traffic to the relevant service instance.
 In some cases, the choice of the service instance may be left open to the Egress CATS-Router (i.e., traffic is marked only with the CS-ID).
 In such cases, the Egress CATS-Router selects a service instance using its knowledge of service and network capabilities as well as the current load as observed by the CATS router, among other considerations.
-In any case, an Egress CATS router must make sure to forward all packets that pertain to a given service demand towards the same service instance.
+Absent explicit policy, an Egress CATS-Router must make sure to forward all packets that pertain to a given service demand towards the same service instance.

 Note that, depending on the design considerations and service requirements, per-service instance computing-related metrics or aggregated per-site computing related metrics (and a combination thereof) can be used by a C-PS.
 Using aggregated per-site computing related metrics appears as a privileged option scalability-wise, but relies on Egress CATS-Routers that connect to various service instances to select the proper service instance.